innv8/yad-utils/readme.md

-# YAD : Yet Another Downloader
+# YAD : Yet Another Downloader Library

 This is a personal project to create a cross-platform download manager.